microlinkhq/www/src/pages/docs/api/parameters/wait-until.md

 - **auto**: A smart combination of `'load'` and `'networkidle2'`.
 - [**load**](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event): It considers navigation successful when the whole page, including all dependent resources such as stylesheets images, have been loaded.
 In certain cases, it might not happen at all.
 - [**domcontentloaded**](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event): It's fired as soon as the page DOM has been loaded, without waiting for resources to finish loading.
-- **networkidle0**: It considers navigation successful when the page has had no networrk activity for half a second.
+- **networkidle0**: It considers navigation successful when the page has had no network activity for half a second.
 This might never happen if the page is constantly loading multiple resources.
 - **networkidle2**: It considers navigation successful when the page has no more then 2 network requests for half a second.
 This is useful if page runs a long polling in the background.

 <MultiCodeEditor languages={{